vinitshahdeo/inspirational-quotes/README.md

 - Sit and relax!
 You've made your contribution. :tada:

 > **Disclaimer**: There're so many open pull requests.
-It's not possible for me to merge them all manually.
+I can't merge them all manually.
 I will write an automation script if that's possible.
-If you've an idea, please feel free to share it on [discussions](https://github.com/vinitshahdeo/inspirational-quotes/discussions/2021).
+If you've got an idea, please feel free to share it on [discussions](https://github.com/vinitshahdeo/inspirational-quotes/discussions/2021).
 Happy to take it forward from there.

 ## Related Works

-- Checkout [Quotter](https://vinitshahdeo.github.io/Quotter/) - A twitter bot which tweets random quotes with image and #hashtags!
+- Checkout [Quotter](https://vinitshahdeo.github.io/Quotter/) - A Twitter bot that tweets random quotes with images and #hashtags!

 - Click [here](https://github.com/vinitshahdeo/inspirational-quotes/network/dependents?package_id=UGFja2FnZS0yMTk1NjcyNDQ%3D) to view applications created by open-source community using this module.